1963 NFL Championship Game: Background

+This was the ninth meeting between teams from Chicago and New York City for a major professional sports championship.
+This previously occurred in three World Series (1917, 1932, 1938), and five previous NFL Championship games (1933, 1934, 1941, 1946, 1956).

 The Giants, coached by Allie Sherman, were known for their powerful offense, which scored 448 points in 14 games.
 They were led by quarterback Y. A. Tittle who threw 36 touchdown passes during the season, then an NFL record.
 Other contributing players on offense were Pro Bowlers Del Shofner and Frank Gifford.
 Wide receiver Shofner caught 64 passes for 1,181 yards and 9 touchdowns.
 Flanker Gifford had 42 receptions for 657 yards and 7 touchdowns.
 Formerly a star halfback, he had switched to the flanker position in 1962, having sat out the 1961 season following a devastating hit by linebacker Chuck Bednarik in November 1960.
 The Giants also used a plethora of players at running back, with the main two being Phil King and Joe Morrison.
 Although neither one had significant individual statistics, they combined for 1,181 rushing yards and 6 touchdowns.

 The Giants defense allowed 280 points, ranking fifth overall in the 14-team NFL.
 This group was led by future Pro Football Hall of Fame linebacker Sam Huff.
 Other contributing players on defense were defensive linemen, Jim Katcavage, and John LoVetere; linebacker Tom Scott; and defensive backs Erich Barnes and Dick Lynch.